Jose-Base12/proj9/README.md

 MVVM is a deliberate, scalable, production ready architectual design choice.
 The Flutter team at Google recommends it and it is the same architecture my team used on the Jimmy John's mobile app.

+MVVM gives you unidirectional data flow ⚡️ Data moves from layer to layer through constructors.
+Establishing clear connections between classes.
+Each layer recieves what it needs and nothing more.